Ailsa Carmichael, Lady Carmichael: Legal career

 Carmichael specialises in public and administrative law.
 She served as an advocate depute, as a member of the Mental Health Tribunal for Scotland, and as a part-time sheriff.

 From 2011 to 2014, Carmichael was a tutor in human rights at the Diploma in Legal Practice course at the University of Edinburgh.

+In a judgement published on 21 October 2021, Carmichael found that the environmental agency NatureScot had erred in law in failing to give reasons for issuing licences for the killing of beavers.

 Senator of the College of Justice

 On 11 May 2016, it was announced that Carmichael would be one of five new judges appointed to the College of Justice, the others being John Beckett, Alistair Clark, Frank Mulholland, and Andrew Stewart.
 Mulholland's appointment was not due to take effect until later in 2016, after the retirement of another judge.
 The other four appointees were to fill existing vacancies.
 Beckett, Clark and Stewart were all installed in May, however Carmichael's installation came a month later, on 30 June 2016.
 She took the judicial title Lady Carmichael.

+Experience of sexism, and the importance of women role models

+Carmichael has spoken about experiencing sexism and sexual harassment in her legal training, and of the effect of being a parent on her studies.
+She has said:

 Personal life

-In 1997 she married Paul Barnaby, and together they had a daughter and son.
+In 1997 she married Paul Barnaby.
+They had a daughter and son.
 Their marriage was dissolved in 2008.
-In 2010 she married Pino Di Emidio with whom she has a daughter.
-Carmichael enjoys music, cinema, literature, cooking and travel.
+In 2010 she married Pino Di Emidio; they have a daughter.